Jackson-Wozniak/Stock-Market-Simulation/README.md

 # Stock Market Simulator

-A server side implementation for a stock market and stock trading simulator
+A server side implementation for a stock market and stock trading simulator.
+Users can create accounts and trade stocks using paper money with the goal of increasing their profits and outperforming other accounts, while keeping track of market activity to best plan for price trajectories

+All stock prices, news, earnings etc. are completely simulated and are not reflective of real world market activity.

+Default stock data, such as the name, ticker symbol, market cap and sector are based on real world companies

 # Table of Contents